Subscribe to email updates

 Archive for 'Military Records'

-Posted by Guest Blogger on September 26, 2013, under Archives II, Military Records.
+Posted by Guest Blogger on September 26, 2013, under Archives II, History, Military Records, Reference, The Process.

 Today’s guest blogger is Mark C. Mollan, a reference archivist specializing in records of the U.S. Navy and Maritime agencies at Archives I. When Herman Haupt reluctantly left the war on September 14, 1863 (150 years ago this week), he was not technically in the Army.
 Although addressed as General, Haupt rarely wore the full […]